ember-learn/deprecation-app/content/ember/v6/deprecate-ember-array-foundations.md

 The foundational APIs of `@ember/array`, including the `A()` function and the core mixins (`EmberArray`, `MutableArray`, `NativeArray`), are deprecated.
 These were used to create and extend arrays with Ember's observability.
 The modern approach is to use native JavaScript arrays, and `TrackedArray` from `tracked-built-ins` when reactivity is needed.

+> Warning: If you have Computed Properties that rely on EmberArray values, you may find their behavior affected when you migrate.
+Please consider migrating these Computed Properties to use native getters before beginning the EmberArray migration.

 ### `A()` Function and Core Mixins

 The `A()` function would wrap a native array, making it an `EmberArray`.
 The `EmberArray` and `MutableArray` mixins could be used to build custom array-like classes.